Curated category

 - The Plain DealerIn January 1842, two brothers named Joseph William Gray and Admiral Nelson Gray took over a struggling publication called The Cleveland Advertiser.

-- Chicago TribuneThe first edition of the Chicago Tribune hit newsstands on the 10th of June 1847.
-James Kelly, John E. Wheeler, and Joseph K. C.
+- Chicago TribuneThe Chicago Tribune published its first edition on the 10th of June 1847, founded by James Kelly, John E. Wheeler, and Joseph K. C. Forrest.

 - The Seattle TimesAlden J. Blethen purchased the Seattle Press-Times in 1896 for a sum that remains unrecorded in available sources.
 The four-page newspaper had started with a…